 This ice cub flavor method is the one I prefer in most cases.
 However, it depends on who I am cooking for.

 I love my hamburgers to be seasoned before cooking.
 I know that others have a different opinion and say it will ruin the flavor and never to season a burger but this is my way of cooking burgers.

 How Does The Flavor Bomb Method Work?

-Basically, it works the same as the ice cub method with one big difference.
+Basically, it works the same as the ice cub on a burger method with one big difference.